Open Accessibility Menu

 Diagnostic Imaging

 Today’s advanced imaging technology makes it possible to see inside the human body more clearly than ever before.
 Our sophisticated equipment enables doctors to diagnose and treat disease faster and with even greater accuracy.
-In addition, all of our systems are digital, enabling us to provide higher quality images and faster retrieval.
+We leverage mature technology to provide secure and dependable service.

 • 64-Slice CT Scanner